 - You have access to a computer where the DC/OS CLI is installed.

-- You have the sample dcos-101/app1 application deployed and running in your cluster.
+- You have the sample dcos-101/first-app application deployed and running in your cluster.

 By completing this tutorial, you will learn: